-Day 8: Himba and Zemba tribes
+Day 8: Himba and Zemba Tribes

 Travelling with a local Herero speaking guide, we visit local tribal villages.
 Although their culture and language are similar, each tribe has maintained its own ethnic traditions and attire.
 Many still have little contact with the modern world.
 The Herero women wear multi layered long dresses with distinctive cloth headwear, while the Himba women wear very little and are known for their ochre body painting.
 The Zemba villagers are also distinctive in their body decorations.
 We will visit with these friendly but shy people for a glimpse into a way of life that has changed little over the centuries.
 As our guide translates for us, we learn about their lifestyles and culture.
 To thank the villagers for their hospitality, we provide them with a donation of food.

-Day 9: To Outjo
+Day 9: Ovamboland

 Day 10: To Etosha National Park - Halali